MoonlightCapital/MoonlightBot-docs/support/premium.md

 ### Giveaways, volunteering, and other rewards

-In the support server, we may run giveaways or offer [volunteering opportunities](volunteering.md) - such as translating MoonlightBot into other languages, providing feedback, or reporting bugs to earn premium subscriptions as reward.
+In the support server, we may run giveaways or offer [volunteering opportunities](volunteering.md) - such as translating MoonlightBot into other languages, providing feedback, or reporting bugs to earn Premium subscriptions as reward.
 Join the server to find out more about the specifics of those types of subscription as terms and conditions may vary.

 ## How to activate your Premium subscription